clovergaze/simple-logger/README.md

 # Simple Logger

-A very simple Node module for logging.
+A very simple Node module for logging a message with a timestamp.

 ## Install